ApptuitAI/apptuit-py/README.md

 df = query_res[0].to_df()
 # Another way of creating the DF is accessing by the metric name in the query
 another_df = query_res['proc.cpu.percent'].to_df()
 ```
+It should be noted that using the `to_df()` method requires that you have `pandas` installed.
+We don't install `pandas` by default as part of the requirements because not every user of the library
+would want to query or create dataframes (many users just use the `send` API or the reporter functionality)